 Terms Value Description Local Time Users can define the switch's local time, or click "Sync with browser" button to have local time setup automatically.
 Select Your Time Zone Users can use dropdown box to setup the switch location time zone Enable NTP Client Enable or disable NTP function to get the time from the SNTP server.
-Time Server Users can define the Time Server info Apply Click the "Apply" button to save changes.
+Time Server Users can define the Time Server info The maximum length of Time Server is 32 characters and #, ', ", ? are invalid characters.
+Apply Click the "Apply" button to save changes.